 Step 1.
 Arbitration Agreement

 Section 7 defines the term ‘arbitration agreement’.
 It clarifies that the agreement may exist in the form of an arbitration clause, or maybe an individual document.
 Furthermore, it must exist in writing and must be signed by the (arbitrating) parties.
-Incidentally, Section 16 protects an arbitration clause from perishing even if the accompanying contract is declared as null and void.
+Incidentally, Section 16 protects an arbitration clause from perishing even if the accompanying contract is declared null and void.

 A competent judicial authority shall refer the litigating parties to arbitration only when they are signatories to an arbitration agreement.
 An application for being referred to arbitration must be filed under Section 8 before the competent judicial authority.
 This application should be filed prior to commencing with the submissions on the substance of the dispute.